 Community Natural Foods donates more than $199 000 worth of food to local community food organizations annually.
 This would be enough food to feed 25 families for a year or 224 Calgary families for a month.

 In addition, Community Natural Foods understands the impacts of food and kitchen waste and composts at all locations.
-That’s why it has partnered with HOP compost to further lessen its impact on the environment.
+This is why we have partnered with HOP compost to further lessen our impact on the environment.

-Through this partnership with HOP Community Natural Foods has composted 92 820 lbs. of waste annually.
+Through this partnership with HOP Community Natural Foods has composts 92 820 lbs. of waste annually.

 As Canada’s first inner-city compost facility HOP is able to provide the highest nutrient organic compost in Canada.
 It takes 7.6 bags of standard compost to match the amount of nutrients found in one bag of HOP compost.

 Usually Calgary’s compost would be trucked for more than an hour outside of the city to the next closest facility.
 HOP’s urban facility cuts up to 92 per cent of the emissions tied to waste transport.